-For investors who're comfortable with higher risk levels than DARWINs' default 6.5% monthly target VaR(95%), we offer portfolio leverage up to 3:1.
+For investors who are comfortable with higher risk levels than DARWINs' default 6.5% monthly target VaR(95%), we offer the possibility to increase your portfolio leverage up to 4:1.

 1. Click on 'Activate Leverage' from the 'Chart' section

-2. Udate to the new level of leverage
+2. Update to the new level of leverage

 3. Notice ''Available to invest'' in the portfolio header

-Once activated, you will observe that a new section called ''Available to invest'' appears in the portfolio header, where there will always be triple (x3) the amount of capital than in the ''Available'' section.
+Once activated, you will observe that a new section called ''Available to invest'' appears in the portfolio header, where funds will be multiplied (depending on max. leverage available) compared to the amount of capital than in the ''Available'' section.

 1. Make an investment with leverage

-Imagine you transfer 5,000 EUR to your portfolio and activate leverage so you have 15,000 EUR available to invest.
-You invest it all in a single DARWIN.
+Imagine you transfer 5,000 EUR to your portfolio, activate leverage (x3 in your case) so you have 15,000 EUR available to invest, and invest it all in a single DARWIN.

 2. Have a positive Open P&L with a DARWIN